Independence Day (Martina McBride song)

-"Independence Day" is a song written by Gretchen Peters, and recorded by American country music singer Martina McBride.
-The song was officially released in May 1994 as the third single from her album The Way That I Am.
-The song peaked at number 12 on Hot Country Songs.
-Peters later recorded it herself on her 1996 album The Secret of Life.
-It was first offered to Reba McEntire, who turned it down.
+"Independence Day" is a song written by American singer-songwriter Gretchen Peters and recorded by American singer Martina McBride on her 1993 studio album The Way That I Am.
+It was released on May 2, 1994 as the third single from the album.

-In 2003, it ranked 50th in CMT's 100 Greatest Songs of Country Music.
-The following year, it ranked #2 in CMT's 100 Greatest Videos in Country Music.
-The song was also featured in CMT's Controversy in terms of release and included interviews from "The Today Show" reporter Tiki Barber, Brad Paisley, McBride herself, and former National Organization for Women president Patricia Ireland.
-In 2014, Rolling Stone magazine ranked the song #77 in their list of the 100 greatest country songs.
-The song has sold 550,000 copies in the US as of July 2015.

-"Independence Day" won the Country Music Association Award for Song of the Year in 1995, making Peters only the second woman to win the award and the fourteenth songwriter to win the award with a solo composition.
+The song has been regarded as McBride's signature song.
+It won the Country Music Association Award for Song of the Year at the 1995 Country Music Association Awards.
+As of July 2015, the song has sold over 550,000 copies in the United States and has gone on to be certified Platinum.

 Content

+"Independence Day" was written by Gretchen Peters around 1992.
+It was originally offered to Reba McEntire, who turned it down; Peters has since stated that she never heard of the song being offered to McEntire.
+Peters spent over a year and a half writing the track.
+Peters recorded the song on her 1996 studio album The Secret of Life.

-In the song, a daughter (Heidi Butler Prine) recalls a tragic incident she experienced as a child.
+In the video, a daughter (Heidi Butler Prine) recalls a tragic incident she experienced as a child.
 Her mother (Darcie Jones) was involved in a domestic abuse incident with her alcoholic father (Aaron Wrench).
 On Independence Day, the daughter walks to the town fair and hears rumors going on about the father's abuse.
 Apparently the whole town knew about the abuse, but did nothing to help stop it.
 That day, the mother burns down their house, presumably with the husband and herself inside it, and the daughter is sent to a county home.
-The music video was produced by American director team Deaton-Flanigen Productions, consisting of William Deaton III and George Flanigen IV, and premiered on CMT May 20, 1994.
+The music video was produced by American director team Deaton-Flanigen Productions, consisting of William Deaton III and George Flanigen IV, and premiered on CMT on May 20, 1994.

 The lyrics have a double meaning in that the woman in the story is finally gaining her "freedom" from her abusive husband.
 Thus, it is her "Independence Day."
 The title also refers to the fact that the events noted in the song happened on the United States' Independence Day, or July 4.

+Critical reception

+In 2024, Rolling Stone ranked the song at number 45 on its 200 Greatest Country Songs of All Time ranking.